Amenorach/File_Sorting/README.md

 ## Introduction

-Provide a clear and concise overview of your project.
-Explain its purpose, goals, and what makes it unique.
+File Sorting Project aims to address the challenge of managing and organizing large volumes of uploaded files in a database.
+By utilizing SQL and a unique naming convention, this project offers administrators a powerful tool to efficiently sort and retrieve files based on user-specific criteria.

+## Key Features
+User-Centric File Naming: Uploaded files are stored in the database using the user's first and last name, ensuring files are easily attributable and searchable, irrespective of the original filename.
+Effortless File Sorting: Administrators can quickly locate files based on user names, enabling targeted searches within the database.
+Simplified Data Management: With the ability to sort files by user, administrators can manage and organize data more effectively, even when dealing with extensive datasets.
+Streamlined Retrieval: The project's innovative approach reduces the complexity of retrieving specific files, promoting efficient data handling and decision-making.
+Scalable Architecture: Built on robust SQL foundations, the project can be scaled to accommodate increasing file uploads and user interactions.

 ## Technologies Used

-List the technologies, frameworks, and languages used in your project.
-For example:

-- SQL (Structured Query Language) - for database management
+- SQL (Structured Query Language): For database management and data manipulation.
-- [List other technologies here]
+- PHP: For backend works
+- HTML: For frontend works
+- CSS: For beautifying frontend

 ## Installation

 Provide step-by-step instructions on how to install and set up your project.
 Include any prerequisites and dependencies that need to be installed.
 For example:

-1. Clone the repository: `git clone https://github.com/your-username/your-project.git`
+1. Clone the repository: `git clone https://github.com/amenorach/File_Sorting.git`
-2. Navigate to the project directory: `cd your-project`
+2. Navigate to the project directory: `cd File_Sorting`
 3. Install dependencies: `npm install`
-4. [Additional steps if necessary]

 ## Usage

-Explain how to use your project once it's set up.
-Provide code examples or screenshots if applicable.
+The index page contains a form where a user can input their details and also upload their file onto the database.

 ## Database

-Describe the role of the database in your project and its structure.
-Highlight any important tables, relationships, or data models.
+The database forms the core of File_Sorting Project.
+It stores user information and uploaded files, utilizing a user-centric naming convention.

 ## File Uploads